The command syntax for PDF Optimizer must include:

-You don’t need to include a path name for any of these files as long as the input file and profile are stored in the same directory as the program executable, and as long as you save the output file to the same directory as well.
+You don’t need to include the path for any of these files as long as the input file and profile are stored in the same directory as the program executable, and as long as you save the output file to the same directory as well.

 But you of course might want to draw an input file from one directory and save the output to another.
 In that event you need to provide the path as well as the file name.
 The examples that follow are for Windows:

 pdfoptimizer --input C:\Datalogics\OptimizedFiles\AnnualReport2016.pdf --output C:\Datalogics\OutputFiles\AnnualReport2016-B.pdf --profile standard.json